(howto) Install debian with loop-aes encryption in the root partition

 Erase any previous data

-The official loop-aes README in this point explains how to copy the non encrypted partition into the encrypted partition on the fly using aespipe.
+The official loop-AES.README file at this point explains how to copy the non encrypted partition into the encrypted partition on the fly using aespipe.
 As we are going to reinstall everything, we do not need that.
-But first we wipe the entire hard drive with random looking data:
+But first we wipe the entire hard drive with random looking data.

 dd if=/dev/urandom of=/dev/sda bs=8225280 count=30401